23 The Founding of Rome

 Citizenship

 Citizenship in ancient Rome afforded political and legal privileges to free individuals with respect to laws, property, and governance.
 Most adult, free-born men within the city limits of Rome held Roman citizenship.
 Free-born women in ancient Rome were considered citizens, but they could not vote or hold political office.
-The status of a woman’s citizenship affected the citizenship of her offspring.
+The status of woman’s citizenship affected the citizenship of her offspring.

 Classes of non-citizens existed and held different legal rights.
 Under Roman law, slaves were considered property and held no rights.
 However, certain laws did regulate the institution of slavery, and extended protections to slaves that were not granted to other forms of property.